 How to Create More Awareness on the Dangers of Sugar?

 “We need to start a conversation on all foods that are pushed,” says Vishen, as “the information put out in Malaysia is very, very, very, obsolete.”

 Below 5 suggestions to help you take action:

 1. Educate yourself

-It’s important to understand the damaging effects sugar has on the body, to what extend current food labelling practices are dishonest and/or incomplete, and why marketing practices can have such big impact on the health of consumers.
+It’s important to understand the damaging effects sugar has on the body, to what extent current food labeling practices are dishonest and/or incomplete, and why marketing practices can have such a big impact on the health of consumers.
 It will be hard to join the conversation otherwise.

 Tips for further reading: